mnacamura/nixpkgs-cdda-mods/README.md

 ## Development status

 As of now, the following mods, soundpacks, and tilesets are available.
-If you know any mod, soundpack, or tileset that should be available in this overlay, feel free to make an issue or pull request.
+If you know any mod, soundpack, or tileset that should be in this overlay, feel free to make an issue or pull request.

 ### Mods